-The EMC Instrumental Jazz Camp is open to students entering the 7th through 12th grades.
+The EMC Instrumental Jazz Camp is open to students completing the 6th through 12th grades. .
 This camp is designed to meet the needs of those students who are interested in jazz at all levels, providing an instructional and educational experience for both beginners and more advanced students.
 Students will have an opportunity to study jazz with EIU’s outstanding jazz faculty and other fine musicians from around the country.
 Students participate in the following:

 Participants will also have an opportunity to perform for family and friends at a final concert on Saturday, the last day of camp.

 Dr. Sam Fagaly, EMC Jazz Coordinator, is the Director of Jazz Studies, conductor of the award winning EIU Jazz Ensemble, and professor of applied saxophone atEastern Illinois University.
 He has extensive teaching and performing experience.

 He received his Bachelor of Music from the University of Florida, his Masters of Music from Louisiana State University, and his Doctor of Arts from the University of Northern Colorado.

 Mr. Scott Hesse, guitar, is a well-respected figure in the Chicago jazz community.
 Known especially for his harmonic and rhythmic inventiveness, Scott is equally at home in straight-ahead or avant garde settings.
 Since moving to the Windy City in 2005, Scott has played at every major jazz venue in the area.
 In addition to performing, Scott is an avid composer and music educator.